-Join Bill Weinman for an in-depth discussion in this video Choosing SQLite, part of iOS SDK and SQLite: Building Data-Driven Apps.
+Join Bill Weinman for an in-depth discussion in this video Choosing SQLite, part of iOS App Development: Building Data-Driven Apps with SQLite.

 - When considering how to store persistent data on an iOS device, there are several choices available.
 The major choices include PLIST files, SQLite3, and Core Data.
 Each of these choices have their strengths and weaknesses.
 PLIST files are the simplest form of data storage on iOS.
 A PLIST is a Property List file.
 It's a structured XML text file.
 Its major advantage is that it's easy to create and manage.
 It's great for small sets of data like a configuration file.